tombresee/Reinforcement-Learning-Notes/updated.rst

     print(tom)

 Syntax highlighting is done with `Pygments <http://pygments.org>`_ (if it's installed) and handled in a smart way:

-* There is a "highlighting language" for each source file.
-Per default, this is ``'python'`` as the majority of files will have to highlight Python snippets, but the doc-wide default can be set with the :confval:`highlight_language` config value.

 * Within Python highlighting mode, interactive sessions are recognized automatically and highlighted appropriately.
 Normal Python code is only